adalinesimonian/jshiki/CONTRIBUTING.md

 Documentation is stored in the `docs` directory, The user guide is kept in the `docs/user-guide` directory, and API documentation is generated in the `docs/api` directory.

 mkdocs runs on Python, so you'll need to install Python and pip to generate documentation.
-Once you've installed Python and pip, you can run `yarn install-docs-deps` to install the necessary dependencies to generate documentation (this script runs `pip install --upgrade -r requirements.txt`).
+You'll also need to install [uv], the package manager.
+Once you've installed Python, pip, and uv, you can run `yarn install-docs-deps` to install the necessary dependencies to generate documentation (this script runs `uv pip install --upgrade -r requirements.txt`).

 Once you have installed all dependencies, you can use these scripts to generate the documentation site:

-- `yarn build-docs`: Builds documentation and API docs for development and outputs them to the `site` directory.
-Equivalent to running both of the following scripts in sequence:
+- `yarn build-docs`: Builds the browser playground bundle, documentation, and API docs for development and outputs them to the `site` directory.
+Equivalent to running the following scripts in sequence:
+  - `yarn build-docs:assets`: Bundles the browser-friendly jshiki build that powers the docs playground.
   - `yarn build-docs:api`: Builds API documentation and outputs it to the `docs/api` directory.
   - `yarn build-docs:docs`: Builds user guide documentation and outputs it to the `site` directory, along with a copy of whatever API docs are in the `docs/api` directory.
-- `yarn watch-docs`: Watches code and the `docs` directory and rebuilds documentation and API docs when it detects changes.
+- `yarn watch-docs`: Watches code and the `docs` directory and rebuilds documentation, API docs, and the playground bundle when it detects changes.
 It serves the documentation at `http://localhost:8000`.
-Equivalent to running both of the following scripts in parallel:
+Equivalent to running the following scripts in parallel:
+  - `yarn watch-docs:assets`: Rebuilds the playground browser bundle when it detects changes.
   - `yarn watch-docs:api`: Watches code and rebuilds API docs in `docs/api` when it detects changes.
   - `yarn watch-docs:docs`: Watches the `docs` directory and rebuilds the documentation website in `site` when changes are detected.